MolSSI-Education/python_scripting_cms/_episodes/02-file_parsing.md

 ### Working with file paths - the `os.path` module
 For this section, we will be working with the file `ethanol.out` in the `outfiles` directory.

 To see this, go to a new cell and type `ls`. `ls` stands for 'list', and will list all of the contents of the current directory. **This command is not a Python command, but will work in the Jupyter notebook**.
-To see everything in the `outfiles` directory, type
+To see everything in the `data` directory, type

 ~~~
-ls outfiles
+ls data
 ~~~

-You should see
+You should see something like
 ~~~
-butanol.out   ethanol.out   hexanol.out   nonanol.out   pentanol.out
-decanol.out   heptanol.out  methanol.out  octanol.out   propanol.out
+distance_data_headers.csv   outfiles                  sapt.out                  water.xyz
 ~~~
 {: .output}

+Here, `distance_data_headers.csv`, `sapt.out`, and `water.xyz` are all files, while `outfiles` is another directory.

 In order to parse a file, you must tell Python the location of the file, or the "file path".
 For example, you can see what folder your Jupyter notebook is in by typing `pwd` into a cell in your notebook and evaluating it. `pwd` stands for 'print working directory', and can also be used in your terminal to see what directory you're in.